 And now I could not stop crying.
 I cried as I typed letters.
 I cried when I went to bed at night, and I cried when I woke up in the morning.
 At times during the day I would feel rushes of grief, like waves, and I would sob convulsively…

 Of course, the manner in which each of us expresses our grief varies.
 I remember that my 72-year-old father showed little outward emotion while he was with the family in the weeks following Greg’s death.
 But he spent an inordinate amount of time by himself on the creek, in his old wooden boat.
 He later told us that during these periods of solitude he talked out loud to Greg, prayed and just let the boat drift where it wanted to go on the water.
-(Excerpt from Seven Choices by Elizabeth Harper Neeld)

-Before we talk about whether or not men grieve differently from women, let’s note this truth.
+Before we talk about whether or not men and women grieve differently, let’s note this truth.
 As Dr. Colin Parkes reminds us, there is an “optimal level of grieving” that differs from one person to another.
 No two people—no matter their gender—grieve alike.
 There is no right way to grieve.
 Someone once said that we grieve as we live.
 If someone is a reserved stoic in life in general, that person is likely to grieve as a reserved stoic.
 If someone else finds it easy to express emotion in life, then that person will be more likely to show grief by expressing emotion.
 What is important is that grief be expressed.
 What is not important is the specific manner in which that expression occurs.